Stocks rise, bond yields jump after Japan surprises markets

 AP Business Writers

-NEW YORK (AP) — Stocks are edging higher on Wall Street, while bond markets around the world feel pain Tuesday after a surprise move from Japan’s central bank cranked up the pressure on an already slowing global economy.
+NEW YORK (AP) — Stocks closed modestly higher on Wall Street, while bond markets around the world felt pain Tuesday after a surprise move from Japan’s central bank cranked up the pressure on an already slowing global economy.

 The S&P 500 rose 0.1% after flipping between small losses and gains in the early going.
-If the benchmark index closes higher, it will break a four-day losing streak.
-The Dow Jones Industrial Average was up 80 points, or 0.2%, at 32,835, as of 3:07 p.m.
-Eastern time, while the Nasdaq composite was down 0.1% after earlier erasing an drop of 0.9%.
+The Dow Jones Industrial Average rose 0.3% and the Nasdaq composite barely budged after closing less than 0.1% higher.
+Small company stocks outdid the broader market, lifting the Russell 2000 index 0.5% higher.

-Small company stocks were holding up better than the broader market, pushing the Russell 2000 index 0.6% higher.
+The muted gains were enough to end a four-day losing streak for the major indexes.

-The biggest action was in the bond market, where yields pushed higher after one of the world’s last bastions of super-low and economy-aiding interest rates made moves that could allow rates to climb more than otherwise.
+The biggest action was in the bond market, where yields pushed higher after Japan, one of the world’s last bastions of super-low and economy-aiding interest rates, made moves that could allow rates to climb more than otherwise.

 The Bank of Japan said Tuesday it still wants the yield on 10-year Japanese government bonds to remain at roughly zero, but it also said it would allow the yield to move up to 0.50% instead of the 0.25% cap it had held previously.
 What made Tokyo’s unexpected move a particular jolt was how much resistance it’s shown so far in joining the global campaign to hike rates in order to undercut high inflation.